zenUnicorn/Building-end-to-end-pipelines-with-Sematic/README.md

 ```

 ## Sematic functions
+Sematic Function inputs and outputs are serialized, tracked in the database, and the execution state is also monitored.
+In the UI, Sematic functions are shown as Runs.
+Consider this Sematic function:

 ```python3
 @sematic.func
 def add(x: int, b: int) -> int:
 	z = x + y
 return z
 ```